artorias-66/password-vault/README.md

 - Auth: email + password (bcrypt) → JWT (localStorage)
 - Crypto: client‑side AES (CryptoJS)

+Short note on crypto (2–3 lines):
-Why CryptoJS?
-It’s simple, browser‑only and battle‑tested.
-For production, prefer WebCrypto AES‑GCM with per‑item random IVs and keys derived via PBKDF2/Argon2 for stronger guarantees.
+We use CryptoJS AES in the browser so plaintext never leaves the client.
+It’s lightweight, works without native bindings, and is sufficient for this MVP.
+For production hardening, switch to WebCrypto AES‑GCM with per‑item random IVs and derive keys per user (PBKDF2/Argon2).

 ### API surface
 - POST `/api/auth/signup` → create user